They left behind an archeological treasure along with a physical blueprint.

 taoStyle Sponsors, Heritage Hotels and Resorts are a New Mexico owned, small and exclusive chain of luxury, boutique Hotels and Inns, who pride themselves on their great hospitality and providing their guests with a truly unique, New Mexico experience.

 Heritage Hotels and Resorts own several other New Mexico landmark Hotels (and if you visit their site linked below this post, you can learn more about all of their properties along with discovering more about the company itself), but this is the first one they have built from foundation to finish.
 Hotel Chaco is the proverbial Jewel in their Crown.
+Running a number of hotels must be a rather stressful and arduous task.
+I’d certainly be thankful for any hotel software that made managing them much easier.

 Designed by Gensler, consistently voted one of the world’s best global architecture, design and planning firms, Hotel Chaco is Gensler’s first design project in New Mexico.
 Fusing ultra-modern design with sustainable building strategies, the firm’s interpretation of Chaco’s architecture was influenced by the ruins at the National Historical Park, honoring the state’s unique architectural history.